 Andrea’s observation was so smart and helpful.
 Every project I work on–a strategic plan, learning framework, exhibit master plan, or something in between–involves a key discussion about audience.
 I don’t mean a back-up-and-start-from-scratch audience conversation.
 Typically these are fruitful discussions that review, check, or affirm the current audience.
 They relate the audience to the current project and get everyone on the same page.
 Sometimes they help bring new staff or board members along.
 These discussions are also opportunities to share new information or a chance insight about the audience like the arrival of universal pre-kindergarten in a community, declining school group visits, or an increase in moms’ groups.

 These and countless other discussions about audiences, museums, and public value have surfaced features that distinguish audience and other possible areas of enduring focus.
-Moreover, they have underscored the critical role of audience in a museum acting deliberately on its aspirations.
+Moreover, they have underscored the critical role of audience for a museum acting deliberately on its aspirations.

 Of Persistent Interest